jack-avery/rasbot/README.md

 `-modonly`: Set the command to be moderator/broadcaster use only.<br/>
 `-hidden`: Set the command to be hidden from the `help` method.

-By default, a command's name must contain only alphanumeric characters and underscores.
+By default, a command's name must contain only lowercase characters and underscores.

 **Example**:
 ```